Please Note: Bexley Public Library will be closed on Sunday, April 20th in observance of Easter

 Jared Margulies, author of "The Cactus Hunters," visits BPL to discuss his book which has been described as a "blend of international intrigue, social theory, botanical lore, and ecological study."

 Join us as Jared D. Margulies, Assistant Professor of political ecology at the University of Alabama and the author of The Cactus Hunters: Desire and Extinction in the Illicit Succulent Trade, visits the Bexley Public Library to discuss his book that explores the illicit succulent trade and dives into the passion behind collecting these plants, even at the risk of leaving some species extinct.
 From the publisher, "A heady blend of international intrigue, social theory, botanical lore, and ecological study, The Cactus Hunters offers complex insight into species extinction, conservation, and more-than-human care."
+Scott Logsdon, Biology teacher at Bexley High School and Jared's former teacher, will moderate the discussion.

 About the Author:

-Jared D. Marguilies is assistant professor of political ecology in the Department of Geography at the University of Alabama.
+Jared D. Margulies is assistant professor of political ecology in the Department of Geography at the University of Alabama.
 His work has been published in leading academic journals across the fields of social, cultural, and political geography; political ecology; the conservation social sciences; and environmental humanities.
 The Cactus Hunters: Desire and Extinction in the Illicit Succulent Trade is his first book.

 Bexley Public Library was founded in 1924 and first housed in Bexley High School, now Montrose Elementary School.
 The present building opened in 1929 and was designed by architects O.C.
 Miller and R.R.
 Reeves who drew upon French and Italian architecture from the 17th century for the design.